sverweij/dependency-cruiser/doc/rules-reference.md

 >   If there's a better way dependency-cruiser will switch over to that without
 >   a major version bump.
 > - :warning: at this time only the `moreUnstable`, `circular` and `path`/ `pathNot`
->   attributes works, so it is
+>   attributes (including 'group matching') work, so it is
 >   possible to check the "stable dependencies principle" on folder level.
 Other
 >   attributes (including, but not limited to _via_)
->   still have to be implemented (after release 11.6.0)
+>   still have to be implemented (after release 11.7.0)

 ## Conditions